Winner-Take-All elections are bad for our communities.

 Proportional representation can transform our democracy by creating a government, and possibly new political parties, that accurately reflects all of our communities, values, and issues.

-Winner-take-all elections result in legislative bodies that are for the few, by the few.
-Proportional representation results in a government that accurately reflects the range of communities, ideas, and concerns in the United States.
+Using winner-take-all systems to elect our legislative bodies leaves too many of us unrepresented and unheard.
+Proportional representation means a government that accurately reflects the range of communities, ideas, and concerns in the United States.